Egils Levits: Early life

-Levits has stated in interviews that despite his partial Jewish heritage, he identifies foremost as Latvian.
+Levits has stated in interviews that despite being of Jewish and German heritage, he identifies foremost as Latvian, and called on Latvian citizens of non-Latvian origin to adopt a similar stance.

 Political career

 Levits has been involved in Latvian politics since the late 1980s.
 Levits became a member of the Popular Front of Latvia and a member of the Latvian Citizens' Congress established in 1989.
 Later, he joined the political club "Klubs 21" and in 1993 was elected a 5th Saeima deputy from the list of the party Latvijas Ceļš.
 In 2016, he was among the best paid EU officials.
 In 2018, he was named the "European Person of the Year in Latvia" by the European Movement – Latvia.

 He has been an ambassador of Latvia to Austria, Switzerland and Hungary.

 He is the co-author of the preamble to the Constitution of Latvia and has been the head for Commission for Constitutional Law, working under the president together with lawyer Lauris Liepa.

 Presidential campaigns

 Levits was named a presidential candidate by the National Alliance party in 2011 and 2015, coming second in votes in the final round to the minister of defense Raimonds Vējonis in 2015.
 Levits was widely discussed as a potential frontrunner candidate for the presidency in early 2019, and on April 15 the parties of the ruling coalition announced that they would support Levits' candidacy.
 Latvia's parliament elected him on 29 May 2019.